 H. Ross Perot, Jr., No. 40 on the Forbes 400, grew his company, Electronic Data Systems (later sold to General Motors), by focusing on computer systems and services for Medicare, a government program.
 The company's growth – and windfall profits – really took off when it began reselling the Medicare claims processing system it had developed for Texas Blue Cross under a research and development contract paid for by federal funds.
 By 1971, EDS owned 90% of the Medicare business in the country.

 Responsible Wealth's report, "I Didn't Do It Alone: Society's Contribution to Individual Wealth and Success," spotlights successful entrepreneurs who credit society's investment in their success.

 Jim Sherblom, a venture capitalist and former chief financial officer of the biotech firm, Genzyme, observed in the report, "The opportunities to create wealth are all taking advantage of public goods – like roads, transportation, markets – and public investments.
 None of us can claim it was all personal initiative.
 A piece of it was built upon this infrastructure that we all have this inherent moral obligation to keep intact."

 The report concludes that if society's role in wealth creation withers from inadequate revenues and political will, then opportunities for wealth and innovation will shrink.
 Entrepreneurism, the economy and society will all be undermined.

-Responsible Wealth is a national network of business people and affluent Americans concerned about deepening economic inequality who advocate for widespread prosperity.
+Responsible Wealth (a project of United for a Fair Economy) is a national network of business people and affluent Americans concerned about deepening economic inequality who advocate for widespread prosperity.